JonnyHightower/neet/README.md

 ** INSTALLATION **

 Owing to the number of open-source tools orchestrated by Neet, the installation process will check the target system to ensure that it has the tools required.
-For the Ubuntu and Kali Linux distributions, the required prerequisites will be installed using APT prior to the main installation process.
+For the Debian, Ubuntu, Kali and Mint Linux distributions, the required prerequisites will be installed using APT prior to the main installation process.

 See the INSTALL file for installation instructions.